chiragasarpota/DubizzleGistAPI/README.md

 #### Please use following username for fetching user that has no gists: 'chiragasarpota'

 #### Please use following username for testing invalid username '!'

+### You can access a build version of the application on - www.dubizzletest.tk